VT-DevGiT/WarnSystem/README.md

 # WarnSystem
 WarnSystem is a warn system that use no DBO (DataBase Object) and only Synapse native database.
+The Admin can warn a player and the warn is register.

 ## Installation